SamGreenwood84/10-build-a-logo/README.md

 # 10-build-a-logo
 Object-oriented Programming Challenge: SVG Logo Maker

-**User Story**
+# User Story

 AS a freelance web developer

 I WANT to generate a simple logo for my projects

-SO THAT I can organize my projects easily with color coding for subject , initials of my project title and shape for personal,
+SO THAT I can organize my projects easily with color coding for subject , initials of my project title and shape for personal, business or client work.

-**Acceptance Criteria**
+# Acceptance Criteria

-GIVEN a command-line application that accepts user input
+WHEN I have cloned the repository and inquierer

 WHEN I am prompted for text